 How to Grow Kalanchoe from Seeds?

-It is better to sow the Kalanchoe seeds during summer as they will get sunlight for a long time.
+It is better to sow the Kalanchoe seeds during the summer as they will get sunlight for a long time.
 The seeds have a minimal to no chance of germinating if you sow them during dark, cold months.

 Step 1: Preparation of the Seeds and Planting Medium